 After you've uploaded your image file, you can make several adjustments to it.
 Make sure to click Save in the bottom left corner after you make any changes.
 Read on for a list of all of the settings that are available for images.

-Click the + and - buttons to make your photo bigger or smaller.
-Click the <-> button to make it as large as possible.
+Click the plus (+) and minus (-) buttons to make your photo bigger or smaller.
+Click the expand button to make it as large as possible.
 You can also click and drag the corner of the photo to make it bigger or smaller.